The Greybull Pit is a hybrid breed that brings together the Greyhound with the American Pit Bull Terrier.

 While it may be tempting to save money by getting cheaper food, due to the belief that this will make no difference, the opposite is true.

-These cheaper foods use ingredients that do nothing for your dog apart from fill them and provide them with ingredients that are difficult to digest.
+These cheaper foods use ingredients that do nothing for your dog apart from filling them and provide them with ingredients that are difficult to digest.

-Avoid them at all costs as you need to provide them with the nutrition that they need in order to develop in the correct way.
+Avoid them at all costs as you need to provide them with the nutrition that they need to develop correctly.

 This comes as a result of providing them with high-quality dry food that is packed full of everything that a dog of their age is going to need.